rdgman/ChatGPT-LEGAL/home_bargains/Cover Letter – Submission of Formal Grievance.md

-HB grievance

-Michael Tint
-​You​
-​You​
 # Cover Letter – Submission of Formal Grievance

-**To:** Store Management / HR Department
+**To:** "KRISTINE.TOMASE@homebargains.co.uk" <KRISTINE.TOMASE@homebargains.co.uk>
 **From:** Michael Tint, Retail Assistant – Home Bargains Bracknell **Date:** 16/11/2025

-⸻
+Private and confidential and without prejudice

-**Subject:** Request for Investigation and Resolution of Workplace Concerns
+**RE:** Request for Investigation and Resolution of Workplace Concerns

-Dear [Manager/HR Name],
+Dear KRISTINE.TOMASE,

 I am submitting the attached **Formal Grievance – Harassment, Intimidation, Health Neglect & Breach of Equality and Company Policy** for your review and investigation.